Opentrons/opentrons/api/docs/v2/index.rst

 .. code-block:: none

-    This protocol is by me; it’s called Opentrons Protocol Tutorial and is used for demonstrating the Opentrons API
+    This protocol is by me; it’s called Opentrons Protocol Tutorial and is used for demonstrating the Opentrons API.
+It uses Protocol API Version 2.0.

     Begin the protocol